Manjunath7717/IBM-Data-Science/Course 9 - Applied Data Science Capstone/README.md

 - Clustering
 - Lab: Clustering
 - Lab: Segmenting and Clustering Neighborhoods in New York City
-- Peer-review Assignment: Segmenting and Clustering Neighborhoods in Toronto
+- Assignment: Segmenting and Clustering Neighborhoods in Toronto

 ### Week 4 - Capstone Project
 - Define a problem for your capstone project.
 - Discuss the data that you will use to solve the problem.
-- Peer-graded Assignment: Capstone Project - The Battle of Neighborhoods (Week 1)

 ### Week 5 - Capstone Project (Cont'd)
 - Carry out the remaining work to complete the capstone project.
 - Submit a link to your project notebook and a complete project report.
-- Peer-graded Assignment: Capstone Project - The Battle of Neighborhoods (Week 2)
+- Assignment: Capstone Project - The Battle of Neighborhoods